sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about bugs ?

   - Monitor browser's JS errors, for instance with https://trackjs.com or https://sentry.io/
+  - Check your Google Webmaster for crawl/sitemap/robots errors

 ## Care about misc ?